Own-Mailbox/proxy/README.md

   docker exec -it proxy bash
   ```

+Keep in mind that it takes 2-3 minutes in order to issue the ssl cert and start all services
+after the Docker container is created.

 #### Automated Docker Installation

 You can install everything automatically by using the `automate-docker.sh` script included in the repository.